MLS A to Z at the U

 In some instances, it is possible that the UM Bookstore and/or Book Horizons are selling a different edition of a book than the one your professor requires for class.
 Students are responsible for ensuring they purchase the correct title and edition of each book.
 We recommend that students not rely solely upon ISBNs when purchasing books.

-Students may view the book list and the first class assignments on CourseLink for all courses taught at Miami Law.
-For more information, please click here and select "Course Catalog Listing."
+Students may view the book list on CourseLink for all courses taught at Miami Law.
+Visit the Course Registration Resources webpage and select "Course Catalog Listing" for more information.

 C